Google, plagued by data and privacy issues, still rakes it in

 Google's list of problems is no joke: Its own workers have publicly risen up against the company in protest over sexual assault and other issues.
 CEO Sundar Pichai was dragged in front of congress in December to answer for privacy and censorship scandals.
 And just last week, the search giant angered Apple for violating its App Store terms while distributing a market research app.

-But one thing is still golden for Google: It's making a ton of money.

-Add one more thing to the list: It's not making as much money as expected.
+One thing is still golden for Google, though: It's making a ton of money.
+But add one more problem to the list: It's not making as much money as expected.

 In the last three months of the year, Google's parent, Alphabet, tallied $39.27 billion in sales, beating analyst estimates of $38.94 billion, the company said Monday.
 Earnings per share were $12.77.
 Analysts on average had expected $10.82 per share, according to Thomson Reuters.